richardjaee/Lockx-Contracts/docs/index.md

 # Quick start

+See the dedicated [quick start guide](quick-start.md) for a full walkthrough.
+Below is a high-level summary.

 Follow these steps to connect your wallet and create your first Lockbox.

-## 1  Connect your wallet
+1. Connect wallet → MetaMask/Coinbase/Brave
-Click **Connect wallet** in the top bar and choose your provider.
-Confirm any pop-up requests.

-Supported wallets: MetaMask · Coinbase Wallet · Brave Wallet

-## 2  Authenticate the session
-After connecting, sign a short EIP-712 message to open a 3-hour session (no gas fee).
+2. Sign EIP-712 message → opens 3-hour session (no gas)

-## 3  Select assets
-In **Portfolio** choose **Create Lockbox** – or *Create new Lockbox* inside an existing one – then select the tokens/NFTs to deposit.
-We recommend ≤ 3 assets per mint to avoid out-of-gas failures.

-## 4  Choose key-management & pay fee
-* **Self-custody keys** — $4.99, you manage the secondary key + 2FA.
-* **Lockx key-fraction** — $9.99, our encrypted fraction combines with your signature to derive the withdrawal key.
+3. Select assets → up to 3 tokens or NFTs

-Pay the platform fee via Stripe; you’ll be redirected back automatically.
+4. Pay platform fee & choose key-management tier

-## 5  Mint your Lockbox
+5. Mint soul-bound Lockbox NFT
-Derive the secondary key, then mint the soul-bound Lockbox NFT to your address.
-You can deposit or withdraw anytime with no further fees or limits.

 Lockx is a zero-trust digital-asset vault.
 Each deposit mints a **soul-bound Lockbox NFT** that represents ownership of a private vault capable of holding ETH, ERC-20 tokens and NFTs.
 Withdrawals are authorised by an **on-demand, dual-fraction key** (see Key fraction technology) via EIP-712 signatures.